kabk/go-theses-2022-julia-waraksa/content/04-babyn-yar.md

 October 16, 1941.
 Following the 'success' of the Einsatzgruppen at Babyn Yar, a month later the Jewish civilians of Lubny (Central Ukraine) were called to gather together with all their belongings.
 They too, thought that they will be deported, but instead, were subjected to the same brute violence and erasure as happened at Babyn Yar.
 The legacy of both operations continued throughout Eastern Europe, spurring hundreds to thousands of "Babyn Yars" in villages, forests and remote regions.
 </div>
 </div>
-<br><br><br>

 ## Erasure as a Political Tool
 The Soviets, who had liberated Kyiv, by the ethos of their collective and homogenous idea of history did not formally recognize (ethnic) minorities and therefore had no interest to publicly acknowledge their losses at Babyn Yar.[^20] But the collective loss, raw in its grief, survived in the living memory of those after.
 Survivors, witnesses, relatives and sympathizers would gather around the site to mourn.
 The Soviets preferred to erase the site and made further attempts to bury it under a landfill.
 Later, the site was filled with liquid waste by the neighboring brick factories.

 The master plan was to drain the waste in order for the remaining mud and pulp to fill the ravine, and thus flatten it out evenly.
 The site literally was attempted to be physically erased by filling it, masking it, by altering the landscape and surface.
 But on March 12, 1961, due to heavy rain and pump failure, the dam at the station failed.
 The next morning, four million cubic meters of waste, mud and human remains that had been dumped into the site  broke through towards the neighboring Kurenivka district, creating a [tsunami](#figure "Aftermath of the Kurenivka mudslide") that would destroy everything in its path.[^21] The incident claimed the estimated lives of 145 victims, whose cause of death was suppressed by the authorities, forbidding any mention of the mudslide.[^22] Some people called the flood “the revenge of those shot” in Babyn Yar.[^23] [Monument to the victims of the 1961 Kurenivka mudslide](#figure "Monument to the Kurenivka Mudslide").
 After the mudslide, the site was again levelled out.
 The once steep ravines became small hills, overgrown with trees, grass fields and shrubs.
+<br><br>
 <div class="quote">
-“Science goes fast and straight in its path ; but collective representations do not follow, they are centuries back, kept stagnant in error by power, the mass press and the values of order.”
-(Barthes et al. 60-63)
+“Science goes fast and straight in its path ; but collective representations do not follow, they are centuries back, kept stagnant in error by power, the mass press and the values of order.” <br><br>
+<b>Roland Barthes</b>, Mythologies (60-63)
 </div>

 <br><br><br>